cairis-platform/cairis/docs/install.rst

 Installation and configuration via GitHub (manual)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're happy to use the command line, you may like to install CAIRIS from the latest source code in GitHub.
 CAIRIS can be installed on any platform that its open-source dependencies are available for.
-The most tested platforms are `Ubuntu <http://www.ubuntu.com>`_ or `Debian <https://www.debian.org>`_ .
-Assuming you are using some flavour of Linux, just follow the steps below:
+The most tested platform is `Ubuntu <http://www.ubuntu.com>`_ .
+Assuming you are using Ubuntu, just follow the steps below:

 Begin by installing the required applications and dependencies: